PTC rubber: Properties

 If the electric field strength inside the material is large enough (typically larger than 30 V/mm), the carbon nanoparticles trigger a quantum mechanical tunneling effect current to flow through the material.
 The contribution from a large number of small tunneling effect currents can add up to macroscopic currents in the range of amperes.

 The quantum mechanical tunneling effect inside the material is highly temperature dependent.
 The current decreases exponentially with increasing temperature.
 This means that the resistivity of the material grows exponentially with increasing temperature.
 At a specific temperature the quantum mechanical tunneling effect current ceases.
 At temperatures higher than this the PTC rubber is an electrical insulator and no electrical current can flow through it.
-This temperature can be adjusted between 32 and 176 F (0 and 80 C) during the production of the PTC rubber.
+This temperature can be adjusted between 0 and +80 °C during the production of the PTC rubber.
 Hence, PTC rubber is a PTC material with very strong PTC characteristics.
 In fact, PTC rubber has the strongest PTC effect of all known materials, and over a wide temperature range.
 It has PTC properties for all temperatures.